w-smith/express-passport/readme.md

     <div class="alert alert-danger"><%= message %></div>
 ```

-Let's add some code into `getSignup` in the users Controller to render the template:
+Finally, we need to render this template when we go to the `'/signup'` page, so let's add some code into `getSignup` in the `users` Controller:

 ```javascript
   function getSignup(request, response) {